xianlinbox/daily_practise/aws-solution-architect/database.md

 Lauched in VPC, storage in EBS. snapshot
 RDS events
+Multi-AZ:

-Multi-AZ: created a standy instance, can't use for read/write until it became primary.
+- created a standy instance, standby can't use for read/write until it became primary.
+- The data will replicated to standby synchronously.

+Read Replica:

-Read Replica: Read replicas can be within an Availability Zone, Cross-AZ, or Cross-Region. but cross Region make cause extra transfer fee.
+- Read replicas can be within an Availability Zone, Cross-AZ, or Cross-Region. but cross Region make cause extra transfer fee.
+- it uses the engines' native asynchronous replication to update the read replica

 Cloudtrail can't track RDS queries

 RDS for Oracle: